slatedocs/slate/source/index.html.md

 # Introduction

 Welcome to the Optisom Sleep Health Platform API!
-As an Optisom Platform Level Partner, you can use our API endpoints to obtain information on users, assessments, challenges, diary entries and other information related to the your user's progress through the Optisom Sleep Health Platform.
+As an Optisom Platform Level Partner, you can use our API endpoints to obtain information on users, screenings, devices, challenges, diary entries and other information related to the your user's progress through the Optisom Sleep Health Platform.